 Cost and Earnings

-Because we are admitting only 15 students, the Fellowship in Global Journalism will cost roughly $35,000 per student to deliver.
-But the Fellowship will pay $20,000 of that cost for every student admitted to the program.
-Fellows thus pay tuition of only $15,000 for their eight-month program.
+Because we are admitting only 20 students, the Fellowship in Global Journalism will cost roughly $26,000 per student to deliver.
+But the Fellowship will pay $10,000 of that cost for every student admitted to the program.
+Fellows thus pay tuition of only $16,000 for their eight-month program.
 Fellows continue to receive free coaching for two years after the program, through monthly on-line bureau meetings.

-Financially, this Fellowship differs from conventional Master of Journalism programs in three key ways:
+Financially, this journalism program differs from conventional Master of Journalism programs in five key ways:

 Financing Your Costs

 - Fellows who are Canadian citizens or landed immigrants may be eligible for student lines of credit from major Canadian banks.

 - Fellows who are neither Canadian citizens nor landed immigrants may be eligible for the same lines of credit if their loans are co-signed by a Canadian citizen or landed immigrant; or they may be eligible for financial support and loans from their home country.

 - Because this is a certificate program, Fellows are not eligible for financial aid from the University of Toronto or the Government of Ontario.